 Public WiFi Network Security

 While WiFi can be a good internet option for RV living.
-It’s important to make note that one of the biggest risks of using WiFi is security.
-Snooping and sniffing, rouge networks, are just some of the risks.
+It’s important to make note that one of the biggest risks of using public WiFi is security.
+Snooping, sniffing and rogue networks are just some of the risks.

 WiFi Summary